fermer

 Bruce ANDERSON – Stellenbosch University (South Africa); Sylvain BILLIARD – University of Lille I (France); Concetta BURGARELLA – Uppsala University (Sweden); Hugo DE BOER – University of Oslo (Norway); Mathilde DUFAY – University of Montpellier (France); Marcos MENDEZ – Universidad Rey Juan Carlos (Spain); Sarah OTTO – University of British Columbia (Canada); John PANNELL – University of Lausanne (Switzerland); Denis ROZE – CNRS Roscoff (France); Hervé SAUQUET – Royal Botanical Garden of Sidney (Australia); Daniel SCHOEN – McGill University (Canada); Jürg SCHONENBERGER – University of Vienna (Austria); Mario VALLEJO – University of Stirling (UK), Rosana ZENIL-FERGUSON – University of Hawaï (USA).

-DIVERS brings together specialists in the biology and ecology of reproductive systems, phylogeny and evolutionary biology.
+DIVERS gathers specialists in biology and reprodcution systems ecology, phylogeny, and evolutionary biology.

 DIVERS was selected from the 2018 call for proposals.
-The project selection process was carried out by a committee of independent experts
+The selection process was carried out by an independent Scientific Committee.

 Publications